apache/qpid-proton/proton-c/examples/README.txt

 This directory contains example applications that use the Proton library.

-  mailbox/   - a toy mailbox client/server example messenger/ - simple examples using the messenger API
+  messenger/ - simple examples using the messenger API in a variety of
+               languages (C, perl, php, python, ruby)